 - 1. Raise the side supports to 1/2 the height of the flitches, or the boards that need to be edged. - 2.
 Stack the flitches on edge against the side supports. - 3.
 Clamp the flitches against the side supports halfway up the flitch height.
 (Wider flitches should be placed to the clamp side.
-When they are edged, flip them over to edge the second side without disturbing the other flitches or without having to pull them from the middle of the stack.) - 4.
+When they are edged, flip them over to edge the second side without disturbing the other flitches.) - 4.
 Adjust the blade height to edge a few of the widest boards. - 5.
 Loosen the clamps and turn the edged boards over to edge the other side. - 6.
 Repeat steps 2-4. - 7.
 Loosen the clamps and remove the boards that have good clean edges on both sides.
 Clamp the remaining flitches and repeat steps 2-5.

-3.13 Blade Height Scale
+3.12 Blade Height Scale

-See Figure 3-15.
+See Figure 3-17.
 The blade height scale is mounted on the vertical mast.
 It includes:

-- a blade height indicator - centimeter scale (or quarter inch scale).
+- a blade height indicator - centimeter scale (or quarter inch scale)